Kiyoshiakira/ScriptScribblerFS/README.md

 GEMINI_API_KEY=your_gemini_api_key_here
 ```

+**Note on `.env.local` vs `.env`:** This project follows the standard Next.js convention.
+You must place your secret keys in a file named `.env.local`.
+This file is ignored by version control, keeping your keys safe.
+The empty `.env` file in the project is just a placeholder and is not used for local development.

 **Note:** AI features will be gracefully disabled if the `GEMINI_API_KEY` is not provided.

 ### 3. Run the Development Server